doughgle/get-interactive-helm/README.md

 Helm is a Package Manager for Kubernetes.
 This is a cheat sheet for learning Helm interactively.

-> The fastest feedback is Interactive !
+> The fastest feedback is interactive !

 ## Table of Contents
 1. [Concepts](#concepts)